 For PC users, Microsoft OneNote has this functionality.
 (Synching deposition videos and transcripts is also something you can do in Nextpoint.)

 Legal Depositions with a Side of Research

 Increasingly, lawyers are finding that linking to external material is a useful tool.
 For example, it’s possible to create briefs where each case citation is a hyperlink to the case in Google Advanced Scholar.
 Or if a lawyer needed to cite to a video deposition that was stored on YouTube, he or she could connect to the deposition using a hyperlink.

 Suppose you want your deponent to describe or explain an event.
 Today’s iPad lets you show them a 360 degree interactive panoramic photograph made of any location.
-A simple application like 360 Panorama is available for the iPhone, iPad, Blackberry, and Android devices for the bargain price of .99
+A simple application like 360 Panorama is available for the iPhone, iPad, Blackberry, and Android devices for the bargain price of two dollars.

 Doing Better Depositions without Technology